Hkakabo Razi

-Hkakabo Razi (ခါကာဘိုရာဇီ, /my/; 开加博峰 (開加博峯, Kāijiābó Fēng)) is believed to be Myanmar's highest mountain.
-The 5881 m-tall mountain is the highest mountain in Southeast Asia as well.
+Hkakabo Razi (ခါကာဘိုရာဇီ, /my/) is believed to be Myanmar's highest mountain.
+The 19295 ft-tall mountain is the highest mountain in Southeast Asia as well.
 It is located in the northern Myanmar state of Kachin in an outlying subrange of the Greater Himalayan mountain system near the border tripoint with India (Arunachal Pradesh) and China (Tibet Autonomous Region).
-Its highest status has recently been challenged by 5870 m-tall Gamlang Razi, located about 6.6 km WSW on the Chinese border.
+Its highest status has recently been challenged by 19258 ft-tall Gamlang Razi, located about 4.1 mi WSW on the Chinese border.

 Administratively, it lies in Dahangdan, Nogmung Township, Putao District, Kachin state.

 The peak is enclosed within Khakaborazi National Park.
 The park is entirely mountainous and is characterized by broad-leaved evergreen tropical rain forest at low altitudes, a sub-tropical temperate zone from 8000 to 9000 ft, then broad-leaved, semi-deciduous forest and finally needle-leaved evergreen, snow forest.
 Above 11000 ft, the highest forest zone is alpine, different from the forest not only in kind but in history and origin.
-Still higher, around 15000 ft, cold, barren, windswept terrain and permanent snow and glaciers dominate.
+Above 15000 ft, cold, barren, windswept terrain and permanent snow and glaciers dominate.
 At around 17500 ft, there is a large ice cap with several outlet glaciers.